Manaus tourist attractions and the Meeting of the Waters

-Situated on the riverbanks of a small tributary just off the main Amazon river waterway, is this cheerful collection of colourfully painted river dwellings.
-Made up of around 100 or so buildings bobbing gently on the water, this is a local community of family homes and various other structures which support their needs, including a church, school, restaurant and store.
+Situated on the riverbanks of a small tributary just off the main Amazon river waterway is this cheerful collection of colourfully painted river dwellings.
+Made up of around 100 or so buildings bobbing gently on the water, this is a local community of family homes and various other structures which support their needs, including a church, school, restaurant and convenience store.

 There are also quite a few fisheries, fish - particularly the large Amazon Pirarucu - being a staple of their diet as well as being one of the principal economic activities in the village.